Jochem-W/LeagueConvert/README.md

 ## Troubleshooting
 * You need to be connected to the internet to use this program, since it downloads textfiles from GitHub
-* You should select an empty directory for the converted files, since the program automatically creates and deletes entire directories recursively.
+* You should select an empty directory for the converted files, since the program automatically creates and deletes entire directories recursively
 * Some files cannot be parsed because [LoL-Fantome/Fantome.Libraries.League](https://github.com/LoL-Fantome/Fantome.Libraries.League) doesn't support them.
 Please report these issues there!
+* Some skins cannot be saved with a skeleton or with animations, either because of issues in [LoL-Fantome/Fantome.Libraries.League](https://github.com/LoL-Fantome/Fantome.Libraries.League) or [vpenades/SharpGLTF](https://github.com/vpenades/SharpGLTF) (probably the latter.)
+I'll look into this later.